angrybacon/doomsday-wiki/markdown/chapters/02-ddft/03-dd-vs-hate.md

 TO
 :::

-You've seen this pile before, but we bring it up again here for its simplcity.
+You've seen this pile before, but we bring it up again here for its simplicity.
 It is efficient and requires no cards in hand, making it invulnerable to discard.